Aji WOW Bumper Edition: McDonald's Japan 'Makku' vs. 'Makudo' menu

 The katsu burger did no such thing... but the katsu didn't have the crunch level I wanted.
 You may call me picky, but katsu is meant to be a loud food.

 Tokyo's lemon basil sauce may not feel local, but it sure is delicious, if far more lemon-y than anything else.
 The okonomiyaki sauce for Osaka lacked that strength of flavour in comparison.
 Which was a shame, because okonomiyaki is maybe my favourite Japanese food of them all.

 On balance, everything tasted good.
 I didn't leave either burger unfinished, and the sauces went well with a medium portion of fries.

 Verdict: Osaka wins.
 Hey, I don't want to be run out of town by angry grandmas.

 In the end, because I bought both burgers I haven't affected the vote count either way.
 Whichever burger sells more gets a little extra promo in September.
-Maybe next year we'll get an Okinawa goya burger.
-That I'd definitely eat...
+Maybe next time we'll get an Okinawa goya burger.
+Now that, I'd definitely eat...